rach0022/tundra/README.md

 ## Cold Climate Dating App

 #### Bugs to Fix:
+- [x] Check old parameter for button so we dont keep rereshing the entire array when constantly clicking the button
 - [ ] Issue with switching back to home div after going to profiles (active css class wont turn off, change .page code to stop conflicting with Tiny$hell
 - [ ] Issue with css transition not showing the card moving in either direction
 - [x] Figure out why reveal right and left do not work (wasn't using an instance of tiny$hell on the list-item)